br3nd4nn34l/CSC373-Winter-2017/README.md

 This repository contains the work I've done for the course (learning lecture content, practice problems, assignments, etc.).
+Lecture notes and programming demos are non-existant past week ~3, I didn't have enough time to do them.